Public disclosure of donations or gifts in relation to development proposals.

 - Formal requests to the Minister, a Council or the Director General of the Department of Planning to initiate the making of an environmental planning instrument or development control plan,

-- An application for approval of a concept plan or project (or a modification) under Part 3A of the Environmental Planning and Assessment Act,
+- An application for approval of a concept plan or project (or a modification) under Section 10.4 of the Environmental Planning and Assessment Act,

 - Any other application or a request under or for the purpose of the Environmental Planning and Assessment Act that is prescribed by the Regulations as a relevant planning application.